intel/kvm-multios/documentation/README.md

 The number of vCPUs allocated to VM could be found in the \<vcpu\> element of XML file which could be modified accordingly to desired values.

-For example, the below shows 2 vCPU allocation for windows.
+For example, the below shows 2 vCPU allocation for windows 10 guest VM.

         <name>windows</name>
         ...